Yüksekova

 Yüksekova (Gever; ܓܵܘܵܪ) is a municipality (belde) in the Yüksekova District of Hakkâri Province in Turkey and is the largest city in the province.
-The city is populated by Kurds of different tribal backgrounds including non-tribal and is considered part of Turkish Kurdistan.
-The city also had a sizeable Assyrian Christian population, but due to the Ottoman Empire's genocide of Assyrian Christians their numbers declined.
+The city is populated by Kurds of diverse tribal backgrounds, as well as non-tribal Kurds and is considered part of Turkish Kurdistan.
 Yüksekova had a population of 84,800 in 2023.

 Name

 Yüksekova was historically known as Dize meaning fortress in Kurdish.

 This region is attested as early as the 4th century in the Syriac text Acts of Mar Mari as Gāwār, a region that Christianity was introduced in, and whose inhabitants were converted to Christianity from paganism by Saint Ţomīs.

 The word Yüksekova means 'plateau' and is a Turkification of the original name Gever which in Kurdish means 'raised meadow'.
 In Armenian, however, the word refers to an administrative unit such as district of province, while the word refers to Zoroastrians in Persian.
 For Muslims, Gavur means infidel and refers to all non-Muslims.